 UCT is required by US Federal Law (34CFR 668.16) to enforce standards of satisfactory academic progress (SAP) on students who wish to access US Federal Aid.
 The guidelines have been established to encourage students to maintain satisfactory academic progress towards their degree requirements.

-SAP, as described below, is evaluated at the end of each semester (June and November).
+SAP, as described below, is monitored at the end of each semester after the grades have been posted and at the end of each academic year for research degree students.
 Failure to maintain satisfactory progress may result in cancellation of financial aid awards and you may have to pay back any funds already received.
-You are also required to settle any outstanding fees immediately or by 30 June.
+You are also required to settle any outstanding fees immediately.

-Basic standards for Satisfactory Academic performance
+Basic standards for satisfactory academic performance are as follows:

-The appeal must be based on mitigating circumstances, such as the death of a relative, injury or illness of student or family member, or other special circumstances that prohibited the student from making SAP.
-It must provide information regarding why the student failed to make SAP and what has changed in the student's situation that will allow the student to demonstrate SAP at the next evaluation point.
-Furthermore, the student must demonstrate that such circumstances will not continue to adversely impact your performance.
+The appeal must be based on mitigating circumstances, such as the death of a relative, injury or illness of student or family member, or other special circumstances.
+It must provide information regarding why you failed to make SAP and what has changed in your situation that will allow you to meet SAP at the next evaluation point.
+You must demonstrate that such circumstances will not continue to adversely impact your performance.